Some of the most common questions we get asked are: what is windscreen cover, do I have it and why do I need it?

 Windscreen repair and replacement cover is included in Admiral’s comprehensive policies as standard and can be purchased as an added extra on other policies.

-What do I do if my windscreen is chipped or cracked?
+What do I do if I have a chipped or cracked windscreen?

 If you’re insured with Admiral and discover damage to your windscreen, you need to take the following actions: